infomap module¶

 states

-is True, it will iterate over state nodes, otherwise it will iterate over physical nodes, merging state nodes with samenode_id
+is True, it will return state node ids.
+Otherwise it will return physical node ids, merging state nodes with samenode_id

-Dict with node ids as keys and list of module ids as values.
+Dict with node ids as keys and tuple of module ids as values.

 dict of list of int